lakshmanh-cmd/llm-security-research/README.md

 **1. Awareness without refusal is not a control**

-Llama3 acknowledged the injection attempt in its response — flagging it as a simulated maintenance mode scenario — before complying and leaking the protected value anyway.
+Llama3 acknowledged the injection attempt in its response, flagging it as a simulated maintenance mode scenario — before complying and leaking the protected value anyway.
 A model that detects an attack but proceeds regardless offers no meaningful protection.

-**2. The resistance gap is not architectural — it is a product of safety fine-tuning**
+**2. The resistance gap is not architectural, it is a product of safety fine-tuning**

 All three models are transformer-based LLMs with broadly similar architectures.
-The difference in injection resistance comes almost entirely from Reinforcement Learning from Human Feedback (RLHF) and safety-specific fine-tuning applied during post-training.
-This has direct implications for organisations deploying open-weight models for cost or data residency reasons — the risk profile is materially different and requires compensating controls at the application layer.
+The difference in injection resistance comes almost entirely from Reinforcement Learning from Human Feedback (RLHF) and safety specific fine tuning applied during post-training.
+This has direct implications for organisations deploying open-weight models for cost or data residency reasons: the risk profile is materially different and requires compensating controls at the application layer.

 **3. Commercial models differ in refusal transparency**

 Both Claude and GPT-4o refused all injection attempts, but their approach differed.
 Claude provided detailed reasoning with each refusal, explicitly naming the technique being attempted.
 GPT-4o refused with significantly less explanation.
-Same security outcome, different explainability posture — relevant for AI governance and audit requirements.
+Same security outcome, different explainability posture, relevant for AI governance and audit requirements.

 ---